 The University of Washington’s Division of Allergy and Infectious Diseases, which is housed within the Department of Medicine, has over 75 full-time faculty members, 50 clinical faculty members, and 15 adjunct or affiliate faculty members.
 Members of our faculty have been nationally and internationally recognized for their work in a variety of subspecialties, including phagocyte biology and function, HIV/AIDS and other sexually transmitted diseases and infections, viral diseases, immuno-compromised hosts, bacterial pathogenesis, geographic medicine, urinary tract infections, and the molecular biology of infectious diseases.
 The Division offers two fellowship training programs, in Allergy and Immunology and in Infectious Diseases, which are closely integrated with a number of local hospitals, clinics, and research institutions to provide a wide variety of clinical and research experience.

-Wesley Van Voorhis, MD, PhD, is Head, Division of Allergy and Infectious Diseases; Professor of Medicine and Adjunct Professor in the departments of Microbiology and Global Health.
+Anna Wald, MD, MPH, is Head, Division of Allergy and Infectious Diseases; Professor of Medicine, Epidemiology, and Laboratory Medicine.

 The Division of Allergy and Infectious Disease has three fellowships, in Infectious Disease, Allergy and Immunology, and Global and Rural Health.